-- (1) Standing committees - (a) The Mayor must establish standing committees for matters the Mayor considers would be better dealt with and must appoint persons to those committees.
-At least half of the members must be Council members.
-The Mayor shall be an ex officio member of the each standing committee. - (b) Standing committees must consider, inquire into, report and make recommendations to Council about all of the following matters: - (i) matters that are related to the general subject indicated by the name of the committee;

-- (ii) matters that are assigned by Council; and - (iii) matters that are assigned by the Mayor.

-(2) Select committees

-Council may establish and appoint select committees to consider or inquire into any matter and to report their findings to Council.
-At least one member of a select committee must be a Council member.

-- (3) Council members who are not members of a committee may attend the meetings of a committee but shall not be allowed to vote nor may they take part in any discussion or debate except by permission of the presiding member. - (4) At the first meeting after appointment annually by the Mayor or the Council, as the case may be, each committee shall establish a regular schedule of meetings. - (5) The presiding member of a committee may call a meeting of the committee in addition to the scheduled meetings or may cancel a meeting. - (6) A member, other than a Council member, of a select committee who is absent, except for reasons of illness or with leave granted by the select committee, for three consecutive meetings shall have his or her appointment terminated and his or her position deemed vacant. - (7) Quorum shall be a majority of the voting members appointed to compose any committee. - (8) The deadline for submissions by staff and the public to the Committee Clerk of items for inclusion on the agenda for a committee meeting is 10 days prior to the meeting date.
+- (1) In accordance with the Community Charter, the Mayor must establish standing committees for matters the Mayor considers would be better dealt with by committee and must appoint persons to those committees.
+At least half of the members must be Council members. - (2) Standing committees must consider, inquire into, report, and make recommendations to Council about all of the following matters: - a) matters that are assigned by Council; and - b) matters that are assigned by the Mayor. - (3) In accordance with the Community Charter, Council may establish and appoint select committees to consider or inquire into any matter and to report their findings and opinion to Council.
+At least one member of a select committee must be a Council member. - (4) The Mayor shall be an ex officio member of each Council Committee and shall have the right to participate and vote in meetings but is not counted in determining whether a quorum is present. - (5) With the exception of the Mayor, who is an ex officio member of Council Committees, Council members who are not members of a Council Committee may attend the meetings of any Council Committee but shall not be allowed to vote nor may they take part in any discussion or debate except by permission of the presiding member. - (6) At the first meeting after appointment annually by the Mayor or the Council, as the case may be, each Council Committee shall establish a regular schedule of meetings. - (7) The presiding member of a Council Committee may call a meeting of the committee in addition to the scheduled meetings or may cancel a meeting. - (8) A member, other than a Council member, of a select committee who is absent, except for reasons of illness or with leave granted by the select committee, for three consecutive meetings shall have his or her appointment terminated and his or her position deemed vacant. - (9) Quorum shall be a majority of the voting members appointed to compose any Council Committee. - (10) The deadline for submissions by staff and the public to the respective Council Committee's Committee Clerk of items for inclusion on the agenda for a meeting is 10 days prior to the meeting date.